Martins-O-U/I-ll-Serve-Soup-App/README.md

-This is an App that help a kitchen manager tarck food stuffs usage
+This is an App that help a kitchen manager track food stuffs usage